-Amounts in USD thousands 2018 2017
+Amounts in USD thousands 2019 2018

-Balance at beginning of period 28 681 30 625
+Balance at beginning of period 26 736 28 681

-DPO revenue - -

-Repayments of principal (1 945) (1 944)
+Repayments of principal (1 458) (1 945)

-Interest accreted - -

-Balance at end of period 26 736 28 681
+Balance at end of period 25 278 26 736

 Other interest-bearing long-term receivables relate to a deferred principal obligation (DPO).
 Pursuant to the current charter and financing agreements, OSG had the right to defer payment of a portion of the bareboat charter hire for the first five vessels during the initial seven year fixed bareboat charter periods.
 OSG paid a reduced bareboat charter rate and assumed the DPO.
 The DPO accrued on a daily basis to a maximum liability of USD 7.0 million per vessel.
 The DPO during the initial seven year period was discounted using the estimated market discount rate at lease inception.
 After the initial seven years, the DPO is repaid over 18 years including interest at 6.04% unless the bareboat charter is terminated earlier at which time the DPO becomes due immediately.
-During 2018 and 2017, OSG made repayments on the five vessels delivered under the arrangement, and those vessels' cash bareboat charter hire resumed to its full contractual amount.
+During 2019 and 2018, OSG made repayments on the five vessels delivered under the arrangement, and those vessels' cash bareboat charter hire resumed to its full contractual amount.
+The fourth quarter 2019 payment was received on 3 January 2020 and is therefore not reflected in the 2019 accounts.